winter-26-semester-projects/andromache/README.md

 ## Build

-You may run the bash script in `/scripts/build.sh`, but they require certain dependencies, and the `i386-gcc-elf` compiler, or the clang equivalent.
+You may run the bash script in `/scripts/build.sh`, but they require certain dependencies, and the `i386-gcc-elf` compiler, or the clang/LLVM equivalent.

 The dependencies are: